110 FCM Core Clerkship (2 - 9 units) Fall, Winter, Spring, Summer

 172B Legal Medicine (2 units) Winter

-Instructor(s): D. Tennenhouse
+Instructor(s): D. Tennenhouse Prerequisite(s): None

 Fundamental legal principles and procedures affecting medical practice, with emphasis on medical negligence; the physician's role in the litigation process; the areas of medical practice which most frequently involve litigation; and practical measures to minimize the risk of lawsuit.

-Instructor(s): M. Tapia Prerequisite(s): Medical student status.
+Instructor(s): M. Tapia Prerequisite(s): Health professional students

 An introduction to demographic, political/economic, anthropologic and sociologic issues of importance for the health of diverse Latino subcultures in the US.